Skip Navigation LinksHome > SSW Standards > Better Software Suggestions > Visual Studio

 15. "Load Last Loaded Solution" Bypass

 I like using the "Load last loaded solution" option.
 However sometimes I know I don't want that solution to open when I open VS.NET.
-There should be a feature "Hold down shift to bypass" as there is in access.
+There will be a feature "Hold down shift to bypass" as there is in access.

 VS Shift startup